42atomys/stud42/docs/devcontainers/README.md

 **Callback Url to provide**: `http://localhost:3000/api/auth/callback/discord`

 _Discord bot needs to have a token generated and given on `DISCORD_TOKEN` key.
 To generate your bot token, see bot section on your discord developer application page._

+## Configure the app

+This is simple, just copy the file `config/stud42.example.yaml` and rename the copy as `config/stud42.yaml` !

+To start using the devcontainer, you need to populate your database.
+You can do that with `go run main.go jobs crawler campus` and after do `go run main.go jobs crawler locations -c 1` (to get locations from campus 1 (paris))

 ## Launch and debug